 If you live with someone who comes down with SARS or a similar illness, you should take a few simple steps to protect yourself.
 The CDC advises washing your hands regularly and using disposable gloves when handling items that may be contaminated with body fluids.
 Also avoid sharing eating utensils, towels, and bedding with the sick person.

 Ever since the arrival of AIDS in the early 1980s, the world has worried about the next deadly epidemic.
 Every new infectious disease that comes along stirs a new round of anxiety, and SARS was certainly no exception.
 Whether SARS will re-emerge in the future or simply become a footnote in medical history remains to be seen.
-For now, there's no reason for panic and good reason for knowing the facts about SARS.
+For now, there's no reason for panic and good reason for knowing the facts about SARS, which has now been dwarfed by Covid-19, itself caused by a coronavirus called SARS-CoV-2.

 Interview with Arnold Monto, MD, professor of epidemiology at the University of Michigan.